-You know once you get the latter, you’ve crossed the line from stranger to at least acquaintance, if not friend.
-It’s a nice feeling, and it’s a show of trust on the homeowners behalf, is it not?
+You know once you get the latter, you’ve crossed the line from stranger to at least acquaintance, if not a friend.
+It’s a nice feeling, and it’s a show of trust on the homeowner’s behalf, is it not?

-So here’s a few things kitchenCRATE does to take care of you and your home throughout the project.
+So here are a few things kitchenCRATE does to take care of you and your home throughout the project.
 It is, after all, the same things we would do in our own home…

 And this dust barrier isn’t just plastic taped to the ceiling and walls.
 No, we actually build a light wood frame out of 1 x 2 stock material, wrap it in thick plastic (called a vapor barrier), and use a tension system to ensure it stays secure without having using nails or screws.
 It’s methodology we perfected during past training for mold remediation.
 And if it works for something toxic like mold, then it certainly works for dust and fumes!

 Installing flooring protection is critical to protecting your home during kitchenCRATE.
-I can’t tell you how often this is not done, or not done correctly, on remodel jobs.
+I can’t tell you how often this is not done, or not done correctly, on remodeling jobs.

-We use a combination of brown rosen paper, painters tape and masonite to protect your floors.
+We use a combination of brown rosin paper, painters tape, and masonite to protect your floors.